wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 | :--- | :--- | :--- |
 | `$XDG_DATA_HOME/waves-custom-<character>*` or `$HOME/.local/share/waves-custom-<character>*` | `$HOME/Library/Application Support/waves-custom-<character>*` | `%LOCALAPPDATA%/waves-custom-<character>*` |

-The `waves.blockchain.custom.functionality` section contains parameters allowing to enable/disable features in your cutom blockchain system.
+The `waves.blockchain.custom.functionality` section contains parameters allowing to enable/disable features in your custom blockchain.
 In this section developers can add new parameters, which are not present in the standard node configuration.
 You can enable features on your node by modifying the `pre-activated-features` parameter in the file.
 The supported features are listed in [Features](/en/waves-node/features) article.

 Paste the content generated in [Step 4](#step-4) in `genesis` section of configuration file.
 Instead of pasting the section manually, you can write `include "genesis.conf"`, where the `genesis.conf` is a filename from the Step 4.